Home How-to 40+ Mac settings you should change right now (2024 updated)

 40. Turn on File Vault

-For precautionary measures, you may want to encrypt your data if your Mac gets stolen or lost.
+As a precaution, you may want to encrypt your data if your Mac is stolen or lost.
 For this, you can use File Vault, Mac’s built-in disk encryption feature.
 It asks you to select a Recovery Key or your iCloud account to decrypt your data.

 41. Enable Unlocking Mac with Apple Watch